 Jasper Pan

 I am a PhD Candidate in Finance at Rutgers Business School, holding an MA in Economics from Vanderbilt University, as well as a BS in Applied Mathematics and a BA in Economics from UCLA.
 My academic research focuses on Banking, Financial Regulation, and FinTech.
-I am currently on the 2024-2025 academic job market and am available for interviews.

 Email: jasper.pan@rutgers.edu